fheahdythdr/FloppaMods/README.md

 # FloppaMods

-This is mainly a repository for scripts I actually make, instead of just yoinking them off of scriptblox, rscripts or the synapse x discord.
-Currently the only one I have made is in legendary-train, and I'm not moving it.
-Don't expect anything too good from here, I'm mainly doing this to learn lua better.
-Feel free to fork or improve on any scripts here, or make pull requests even.
+You might be wondering what the fuck this is.

+It's literally just a repository for anything I actually make.
+Don't expect anything too good.
+Fully open source, feel free to fork.